-Most programs currently using the finite element method rely on adaptive techniques based on an error estimation of our numerical solution, or at least on reliable error indicators that specify the elements that should be refined or derefined in the mesh.
+Most programs currently using the finite element method rely on adapted techniques based on a committed error estimation with our numerical solution, or at least on reliable error indicators that specify the elements that should be refined or derefined in the mesh.

-In adaptive mesh generation we may consider two different aspects: domain discretization in accordance with its geometry or its numerical solution.
+In adaptive mesh generation we may consider two different aspects: domain discretization in accordance with its geometry or numerical solution.
 There are many ways to approach these aspects.
 We first need to consider whether the meshes are structured or unstructured.
 In this respect, the use of unstructured meshes clearly provides more flexibility when meshing complex geometries using an optimum number of nodes.
-In this case, the classic methods of obtaining three-dimensional triangulations is based mainly on advancing front algorithms [1] or in those based on Delaunay triangulation [2,3].
+In this case, the classic methods of obtaining three-dimensional triangulations is based mainly on advancing front algorithms [1] or in those based on Delaunay triangulation [2, 3].
 Once the domain geometry has been discretized, the mesh should be adapted to the specific numerical solution.
 This process involves the introduction (refinement) or elimination (derefinement) of nodes in the current mesh.
 The changes may alter the current mesh locally or globally, depending on the method of triangulation chosen.
 Different refinement strategies have been developed for 2-D triangulations, and they have been generalized to 3-D. If we choose a refinement that affects the current mesh locally, another question is raised: nested or unnested meshes?
 In this case the answer is not clear.
-We may obtain sequences of nested meshes in a minimal CPU time.
-Furthermore, the multigrid method can be more easily applied to solve the system of equations associated with the problem.
+We may obtain families of nested mesh sequences in a minimal CPU time.
+Furthermore, the multigrid method can be more easily applied to solve the equations system associated with the problem.
 We may also automatically control the smoothness and degeneration of the mesh, as well as maintaining the defined surfaces in the domain, according to the characteristics of the initial mesh.
 If the domain has a complex geometry, a good way to proceed involves obtaining the initial mesh with an unstructured mesh generator and, subsequently, applying a nested local mesh refinement and derefinement technique using an error indicator appropriate to the problem.
-If we attempt to solve an unsteady problem, we may automatically approximate any initial solution defined in the domain.
-With the refinement and derefinement technique, we obtain optimum piecewise interpolation capable of approximating this solution with a required accuracy.
-In general, this technique can be applied to any discrete or analytic function defined in the domain.
+If we attempt to solve a developing problem, we may automatically approximate any initial solution defined in the domain.
+With the refinement and derefinement technique, we obtain optimum piecewise interpolation capable of approximating this solution with desired precision.
+In general, this technique can be applied to any function defined in the domain discretely or analytically.